Finding an overseas contracting job is difficult and there are no shortcuts to getting hired. Following a proven

-Whether you’re new or an experienced contractor looking for jobs in places like Eastern Europe, Southeast Asia, the Middle East and other high-risk overseas locations, you’ll face five challenges:
+Whether you’re new or an experienced contractor looking for jobs in places like Eastern Europe, Southeast Asia, the Middle East and other high-risk overseas locations, you’ll face four challenges:

 - Finding job leads, hidden jobs and the companies with contracts that hire your job field.

 - Staying current on what’s happening in the overseas contracting industry.

 - Keeping up to date on new and pending contracts, which can lead to job opportunities.

 - Applying directly to companies the way they want you to.

-⇒Danger Zone Jobs helps you with all five.
+⇒Danger Zone Jobs helps you with all four.